 Here is a quick guide as to what Borrowell may or may not do as part of our loan application process to help you identify suspicious activity.

-- Send you an email from an @borrowell.com email address that asks you to apply for a Borrowell loan.
+- Email you from a @borrowell.com or @email.borrowell.com address that asks you to apply for a Borrowell loan.
 This would occur only if you are Borrowell member and it has been indicated that you are pre-qualified for a loan.

 - Confirm information about your loan, only if you have applied for a loan on the Borrowell website (www.borrowell.com).
 We would contact you via email from an @borrowell.com address.

-- Contact you with further inquiries pertaining to your loan application and those would come from an @borrowell.com address.
+- Contact you with further inquiries pertaining to your loan application and those would come from a @borrowell.com or @email.borrowell.com address.

 Borrowell will NOT: